sonyxperiadev/dataflow/README.md

 #### `diagram`

 `diagram` is the top-level form and must appear exactly once in a DataFlow document.
-It can contain attributes and objects.
+It can contain attributes and nodes.

 ```dot
 diagram {